microsoft/winforms-designer-extensibility/Templates/TypeEditor/readme.md

     holds the actual WinForms Type Editor, the Type Editor’s UI, and the client-side view model.
   * The *CustomControlLibrary.Server* project, which targets .NET 6.
-It holds the actual control designer, a custom CodeDom serializer which determines the necessary steps to generate custom property code for `InitializeComponent`, a designer action list implementation for the control (see screenshot above) and finally a couple of methods in the server-side view model, which are called by the client to control aspects of the UI.
+It holds the actual control designer, along with a custom CodeDom serializer which determines the necessary steps to generate custom property code for `InitializeComponent`.
+The project also contains a designer action list implementation for the control (see screenshot above).
+Finally it includes a couple of methods in the server-side view model, which are called by the client to control aspects of the UI.
   * The *CustomControlLibrary.Protocol* project which holds all the classes